ag-informatics/ag-informatics-seminar/assignments/README.md

 4. What do you anticipate sharing during your Project work-in-progress Update?
 We can discuss what's appropriate, but suggest something to begin with!

-4. Upload this document to Brightspace by Week 3, Monday @ 5pm.
+4. **Upload this document to Brightspace by Week 3, Monday @ 5pm.**.
+The sooner you submit, the better availability I will have to meet with you.
 This is not graded separately, but if you do not submit something, you will lose 5% of your final project grade.

-5. Schedule a meeting with the Instructor, Ankita, so that we can agree that this is an appropriate amount of work.
-Make sure you have submitted your project contract online at least 1 day before we meet.
+**Schedule a meeting with the Instructor, Ankita, so that we can agree that this is an appropriate amount of work.** Make sure you have submitted your project contract online at least 1 day before we meet.
 You will work on your project independently over the course of the semester.
 I will be available to provide feedback, guidance, and general support.
 You will have an opportunity for peer feedback during your Workshop Presentation. **Use this link: [https://calendly.com/sudokita/project-contract-meeting](https://calendly.com/sudokita/project-contract-meeting)**

 # 2. Topic Analysis
 I will assign a set of materials for Discussion weeks (see schedule above).
 Each student is expected to read/view/parse these materials and write a one page reflection. **You will submit a 1-2 page topic analysis every Discussion week, starting Week 2.** Your topic analysis should contain the following: